semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.aggregated-distribution.md

 id: e6enrj5ztz3hz84ojujef0k
 title: Aggregated Distribution
 desc: ''
-updated: 1751769861493
+updated: 1751994489533
 created: 1751631229565
 ---

-A node's **aggregated distribution** is a compilation of all the data datasets of all its contained nodes, situated directly under the node for easy access with an intuitive filename of "nodename.ext".
+A node's **aggregated distribution** is a compilation of all the data components of all its contained nodes, situated directly under the node for easy access with an intuitive filename of "nodename.ext".

 ## Purpose